-After the steak is finished, take it out of the bag and pat dry to remove moisture.
+After finishing the steak, remove it from the bag and pat dry to remove moisture.
 Fire up a stainless steel pan or skillet, add oil and pan-fry the steak.
-Flipping it every 20s until it will brown up evenly.
-It shouldn’t take you longer than 1.5 minutes.
+Flipping it every 20s until it browns up evenly.
+It shouldn't take you longer than 1.5 minutes.

-A blazing hot, cast-iron skillet will sear the meat quickly, without overcooking it.
-Adding a bit of butter into the hot oil will help develop a dark layer and charred, slightly bitter, taste.
+A blazing hot, cast-iron skillet will sear the meat quickly without overcooking it.
+Adding a bit of butter to the hot oil will help develop a dark layer and a charred, slightly bitter taste.

 Alternatively, you can sear it with a quality kitchen blowtorch.

 Adding too much seasoning may unnecessarily hide its unique flavour when you use high-quality steak.
 Keep it simple.
 Most of the time, salt and black pepper will do the trick.